sotoplatero/vicaria/src/lib/content/services/milia-removal.md

 ✓ **Minimal scarring** We know exactly how to extract without damaging surrounding tissue ✓ **Immediate results** The milia are gone the moment we remove them ✓ **Safe for delicate areas** Including around the eyes where skin is thin and sensitive

 ---

+## Real Results You Can See

+Before you commit to treatment, see what's actually possible.
+These are real results from real patients.

+<BeforeAfter
+  beforeImage="/images/services/skin-tags/before-1.jpg"
+  afterImage="/images/services/skin-tags/after-1.jpg"
+  beforeLabel="Before Treatment"
+  afterLabel="2 Weeks After"
+  alt="Skin tag removal results on neck area"
+/>

+---